Prayer is a language that each of us

 meaning within the chorus of diverse

 voices.
-With their engaging sermons and stimulating teachings, our Rabbi and lay leadership shows us how the lessons from the past are relevant to our lives today.
+With their engaging sermons and stimulating teachings, our Rabbis and lay leadership shows us how the lessons from the past are relevant to our lives today.

 Through a wide range of truly meaningful spiritual experiences, we offer something for everyone.
 Our services are fully egalitarian (men and women participate equally).
 We believe we have found a healthy balance between the traditional and the creative.
 Services are primarily in Hebrew.
 We use both traditional and contemporary melodies.
 People who attend vary from those with Orthodox backgrounds to Jewish by choice.

 Life Cycle Events

 The Torah commands us to circumcise our newborn sons on the eighth day of their lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
 Rabbi Becca and Rabbi David can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
 Rabbi Becca and Rabbi David can help you think through and design this ceremony, which can take place either at home, or at the synagogue, on a Shabbat, or any day the Torah is read.

 B'nei Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
 As a son or daughter of the commandments, you commit yourself to a proud membership in our ancient people.